ltmccarthy9/e-commerce-backend/README.md

 * command line

 ## Installation
 Clone or copy over this repository.
-Before interacting with the databse you will have to open up mySQL shell or workbench and create the database using the schema.sql file.
+Before interacting with the databse you will have to create a .env file and create your environment variables to start your mySQL database.
+Open up mySQL shell or workbench and create the database using the schema.sql file.
 Next you will have to run npm install to install the correct dependancies.
 After this, run "npm run seed" in your terminal to seed the database tables with some default values.
 Next open insomnia and send some calls to your routes.